 The species is extremely fast-growing (A. Norfield, pers. comm.
 2006), but is said to require a sheltered site (van Gelderen & van Gelderen 1999), and in Poland it is damaged by frost (P. Banaszczak, pers. comm.
 2007).
-At Kew it is susceptible to frost until well established (Flanagan & Kirkham 2005), possibly because the leaves tend to emerge rather early – although at Hergest Croft it has not been affected by frost (L. Banks, pers. comm.
+At Kew it is susceptible to frost until well established (Flanagan & Kirkham 2005), possibly because the leaves tend to emerge rather early – although at Hergest Croft it has not been affected by frost (W.L.
+Banks, pers. comm.
 2006).
 The leaves also remain on the tree rather late into the autumn, turning a dull red.
 It is well established from ETOT 158 (1993) at the David C. Lam Asian Garden at the University of British Columbia (Justice 2002), but seems not to be widely cultivated in North America.
 Several variegated clones are known, having white mottling and marbling of varying extent; with the red stems this can give a rather striking effect.

 RHS Hardiness Rating: H4